ngoanh2n/webdriverchecker/webdriverchecker-junit5/README.md

 It automatically gets WebDriver instance from the current running test by using `org.junit.jupiter.api.extension.InvocationInterceptor` extension.

-Therefore, you don't need to pass the WebDriver instance to the argument of checker methods.
+You don't need to pass the WebDriver instance to the argument of checker methods.

 | webdriverchecker   	            | webdriverchecker-junit5     |
 |---	                            |---	                      |